asdf-format/asdf/docs/asdf/developer_overview.rst

             item2: life, the universe, and everything
         circular: *a

-It would not be possible to handle this case since the anchor ``a`` has not been completed when it encounters an attempt to reference it.
+Without generators, it would not be possible to handle this case since the node identified by anchor ``a`` has not been fully constructed when pyyaml encounters a reference to that anchor among the same node's descendants.
 The use of the generator allows creation of the container object to reference to before it is populated so that the above construction will work when constructing the tree.
-To follow the above example in more detail, the construction creates a dictionary for ``a`` and then returns to the construct document, which then starts handling the generators put on the list (there is onely one in this case).
+To follow the above example in more detail, the construction creates a dictionary for ``a`` and then returns to the ``construct_document()`` method, which then starts handling the generators put on the list (there is only one in this case).
 The generator then populates the contents of ``a``.
 For the attribute ``B`` it encounters a new mutable container, and puts its generator on the list to handle, and then makes a reference to ``a`` which now is defined.
 One last time it